Program Manager, Psychologist

-Dr. Holman earned her doctoral degree in clinical psychology from the University of Wisconsin-Milwaukee under the mentorship of W. Hobart Davies, PhD and Alan Silverman, PhD.
-She completed her pre-doctoral internship at Munroe-Meyer Institute in Omaha, NE with an emphasis on pediatric feeding disorders and behavioral pediatrics.
-She completed her post-doctoral fellowship at the Marcus Autism Center’s Pediatric Feeding Disorders Program through Emory University School of Medicine.
+Kathryn Stubbs, PhD, earned her doctorate in clinical psychology from the University of Wisconsin-Milwaukee.
+She completed her pre-doctoral internship at Munroe-Meyer Institute in Omaha, Neb., with an emphasis on pediatric feeding disorders and behavioral pediatrics.
+She completed her post-doctoral fellowship in the Feeding Program at Marcus Autism Center through Emory University School of Medicine.